kalkithesaviour/postman-clone-app/README.md

 # Postman Clone
-Postman Clone provides a user-friendly interface for making GET requests to APIs and viewing the responses in formatted JSON.
+Postman Clone provides a user-friendly interface for making HTTP requests to APIs and viewing the responses in formatted JSON.
 Ideal for developers and testers, this tool simplifies API interaction and debugging, helping you efficiently validate and troubleshoot your API calls.

 ## Technologies Used
 * C#